nubenetes/awesome-kubernetes/docs/cicd.md

 * [lambdatest.com: Top 10 CI/CD Pipeline Implementation Challenges And Solutions](https://www.lambdatest.com/blog/cicd-pipeline-challenges/)
 * [devopsdigest.com: CI/CD Deployments: How to Expedite Across a Kubernetes Environment With DevOps Orchestration](https://www.devopsdigest.com/cicd-deployments-how-to-expedite-across-a-kubernetes-environment-with-devops-orchestration)
 * [medium.com/softwareimprovementgroup: CI/CD best practices: How to set up your pipeline](https://medium.com/softwareimprovementgroup/ci-cd-best-practices-how-to-set-up-your-pipeline-4643eea14bfa)
+* [medium.com/dynatrace-engineering: How to combine and automate infrastructure and application deployment in a microservice environment](https://medium.com/dynatrace-engineering/how-to-combine-and-automate-infrastructure-and-application-deployment-in-a-microservice-environment-a16b664bb8b5) A collection of best practices to improve your confidence in your deployed applications.

 ## Observability
 - [==betanews.com: Overcoming observability challenges in the CI/CD Pipeline==](https://betanews.com/2022/01/26/overcoming-observability-challenges/)